Honda City: Brazil

-The City sedan was launched in Mexico on 12 March 2021, offered in the Uniq, Sport, and Prime trim lines, all of them equipped with the 1.5-litre engine and offered in either a 6-speed manual transmission or an automatic CVT.

-Top-spec City Touring was added for the 2022 model year, making the City available in four trims.
-The Touring trim features LED headlights and foglamps, and lots of safety features added from the Prime trim.

 Powertrain

 Three conventional engines were offered in different markets, which are the 1.0-litre VTEC Turbo petrol engine (Thailand), 1.5-litre i-VTEC petrol engine and 1.5-litre i-DTEC diesel engine (India).

 For this generation, the City e:HEV is also offered in some markets.
 It utilises the smallest version of Honda's Intelligent Multi-Mode Drive (i-MMD) hybrid system shared with the fourth-generation Fit/Jazz which consist of a 1.5-litre Atkinson cycle DOHC i-VTEC engine and an integrated electric motor acting as a generator and a starter.
 It is not equipped with a traditional gearbox driving the front wheels, however the engine can provide direct drive at higher speeds using a lock-up clutch and a single-speed transmission (e-CVT) since the ICE is more efficient than an electric motor at high speeds.
 For the Thai-spec model, Honda is claiming a fuel consumption figure of 17.8 km/L on the NEDC cycle.